shopware/docs/guides/plugins/plugins/plugin-fundamentals/using-npm-dependencies.md

 ## Prerequisites

 All you need for this guide is a running Shopware 6 instance and full access to both the files and a running plugin.
 Of course you'll have to understand JavaScript, but that's a prerequisite for Shopware as a whole and will not be taught as part of this documentation.
-Further a basic understanding Node and NPM is required.
+Further a basic understanding of Node and NPM is required.

 ## Video